-The winemaker is required to pay a 'winemaker contribution' on their own grapes and 'other persons' grapes processed into wine.
-Contributions are subject to minimum and maximum amounts.
+The winemaker is required to pay the 'winemaker contribution' on their own grapes and 'other persons' grapes processed into wine.

+Contributions by winemakers and growers are subject to a maximum amount.

-The contribution rates are set in regulation 5 and are described in Table 1.
+The contribution rates are set in regulation 5 and are summarised in Table 1.